sph-websites/readynas/_posts/2011-04-06-managing-your-music-on-your-readynas.md

 **Addon**

-_(Update: 11 June, 2011)_ I have now written a ReadyNAS addon to simplify installation - details can be found at [http://sphardy.com/web/bliss](/web/bliss)
+_(Update: 11 June, 2011)_ I have now written a ReadyNAS addon to simplify installation - details can be found at [http://sphardy.com/web/bliss][Bliss Addon]

 [BlissHQ]: http://blisshq.com